realA10001986/Dash-Gauges/hardware/README.md

 The "Roentgens" gauge is more of a challenge.
 The pictures above show my modified Simpson model 49 VU meters.
 The original in the movie was a real Roentgens meter from a CP95 radiac.
 Such devices are hard to find, let alone one with the correct Simpson meter.
 The CP95 was built over a long period of time and they used meters from different manufacturers (QVS, Specialty Assy, etc).

 There are a lot of Simpson meters that look similar - yet not identical - to what was seen in the movies.
 However: One - quite important - issue is that hardly any Simpson meters are illuminated.
 Non-illuminated meters have a front that is 7mm thinner than the fronts of illuminated models, the glass is closer to the dial, and, as a result, the movie-accurate "Empty" light and the red pointer won't fit. _A solution for this problem - in shape of an "extension ring" that is put between the case and the original front, elevating the front by 7mm - is in the works and will be available soon (possibly fall 2024).
 This extension is required to fit the "Empty" light and the red pointer as described below.
-It will also allow for easily illuminating a non-illumimated Simpson meter model x9._
+It will also allow for easily illuminating a non-illuminated Simpson meter model x9._

 A word on Simpson model numbers: Their main model number means mainly "case style", not "specific type of meter".
 "Model 49" therefore only means "4.5 inch case", but not whether this is a VU meter, a voltmeter, or what not: